kawarpreetsingh/monster-killer/README.md

 # monster-killer
-A basic monster killer using vanilla JS.
+A basic monster killer using vanilla JS..